OctoMind-dev/private-location-worker/README.md

 - PROXY_USER: username for the (squid) proxy
 - PROXY_PASS: password for the (squid) proxy
 - SERVER_ADDR: the address of the server that the worker will connect (one of our proxy server addresses 35.192.162.70 or 34.159.153.198)
+- IGNORE_SSL_ERRORS: (optional) set to `1` to ignore SSL certificate errors when proxying HTTPS traffic.
+Use this when connecting to services with self-signed or invalid certificates

 The PROXY_USER and PROXY_PASS will protect your local proxy from authenticated access.
 When the worker starts it will register with the octomind platform and set the proxy user and pass, so that the octomind agent and test runner can of course use the proxy.